 The whole facility cost $20 million dollars to build and can accommodate up to a dozen families.
 For the years to come, residents can get food from its food stores, fish tanks, and garden planters with grow lamps.
 Apart from a safe home to spend a few years in, the Survival Condo Project also offers five year supply of food per person, mandatory survival training, and internet access for every purchase.

 The location of this underground luxury condominium remains as a top-secret.
 But Larry Halls says it hides somewhere in Wichita, Kansas.
 Probably covered by rolling hills and farmland.
 The silo served as a previous home to a nuclear warhead that can withstand a direct nuclear hit.

 The Survival Condo Project has 15 floors divided into 12 family homes including general access areas and space for operations.
-A full-floor unit which costs $3 million measures 1,820 feet, a bit bigger than one-thirds of a basketball court.
-Each units include three bedrooms, two bathrooms, a kitchen, a dining area, wash & dry area, and a great room.
+A full-floor unit that costs $3 million measures 1,820 feet, a bit bigger than one-thirds of a basketball court.
+Each unit includes three bedrooms, two bathrooms, a kitchen, a dining area, a wash & dry area, and a great room.

 Images: Business Insider

 Located somewhere in Tifton, Georgia, this two-storey, 12-bedroom underground bunker serves as the ultimate escape pod from all the worries in life.
 With a total tag price of $17.5 million, this doomsday shelter promises not just safety, but also high-end entertainment throughout the entire apocalypse.

 The luxurious underground doomsday bunker will help you forget about everything with its entertainment facilities such as a conference room, computer room, home theater, commercial kitchen, workshop room, recreation room, and a library.
 Also, you will remain connected to the internet through 2 DSL technology.